deepikasrinivasans/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ### FullAdder
 ![WhatsApp Image 2023-09-01 at 9 52 01 AM](https://github.com/deepikasrinivasans/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/assets/119393935/a1c0e734-cd6f-4b3c-b563-a4d591696acd)
 ### Result:
-Thus the Implementation of Half Adder and Full Adder circuit are studied and the truth table for different logic gates are verified.
+Thus the given logic functions are implemented using and their operations are verified using Verilog programming.